 4. Air Jordan V

-The Fresh Prince of Bel Air series is one of the most famous American comedy series from the 90s.
+You may be familiar with the model if you were a fan of the famous American 90s comedy series The Fresh Prince of Bel Air.
 The series was not only extremely funny, it also had a very big influence on the sneaker scene.
-The main character Will Smith was known for the awesome sneakers he wore in the series.
-He often wore Jordan models, for example the Air Jordan V.
+The main character Will Smith was known for the awesome sneakers he wore in the series, most often the Jordan model.

 In one of the promo pictures of the series, he wore the iconic Jordan V's without laces.
 Of all the sneaker models from the 90s, he sure picked one of the best!

-The New Balance M1500 was launched in 1993 as a running shoe.
-At the drop of the M1500, New Balance proclaimed it: "the closest thing yet to a perfect running shoe".
+The New Balance 1500 was launched in 1993 as a running shoe.
+At the drop of the 1500, New Balance proclaimed it: "the closest thing yet to a perfect running shoe".
+It was first seen in a 'Grey' colorway as part of the Made in England range.

 Nowadays, this New Balance model is still very popular in street style.
 The sneaker has a classic silhouette with a comfortable fit.